St Edmund's College, Cambridge: Norfolk Building

-The Norfolk Building is the oldest building on site, dating back to 1896 as the former Ayerst Hostel; it provided accommodation for Fr Edmond Nolan, the first Master of St Edmund's, along with the first four students of the college.
-Known for its clean Gothic revival style, the building underwent a three-phased extension scheme designed by Roderick Gradidge in 1989, and now houses 21st-century amenities including the Middle Combination Room, Dining Hall, Kitchens and a Porter's office.
+The Norfolk Building is the oldest building on site, dating back to 1896 as the former Ayerst Hostel; it provided accommodation for Edmund Nolan, the first Master of St Edmund's, along with the first four students of the college.
+Known for its clean Gothic Revival style, the building underwent a three-phase extension scheme designed by Roderick Gradidge in 1989, and now houses amenities including the Combination Room, Dining Hall, Kitchens and a Porter's office.

 Chapel

-St Edmund's College Chapel is a fitting monument to the Catholic character of the origins of the College and is unique among Colleges of the Universities of Cambridge and Oxford in following the Roman Catholic tradition.

-The edifice itself is a Grade II listed building designed by the architect Fr Benedict Williamson CSSP and was consecrated by Cardinal Francis Bourne, Archbishop of Westminster in 1916.
-Notable for its prayerful simplicity and Gothic Revival architecture, the chapel is a Catholic foundation, although it is open to members of other Christian denominations.
-In 2003, a stained glass window depicting the ministry of St Boniface of Crediton (c.
+The chapel is a Grade II listed building designed by the architect Benedict Williamson CSSP and was consecrated by Cardinal Francis Bourne, Archbishop of Westminster in 1916.
+Notable for its simplicity and Gothic Revival architecture, the chapel is a Catholic foundation, although it is open to members of other Christian denominations.
+In 2003, a stained-glass window depicting the ministry of Saint Boniface of Crediton (c.
 675 - 754 AD), the apostle to Germany, was donated by Stephen Frowen and blessed by Cardinal Cormac Murphy-O'Connor, Archbishop of Westminster.

-A bronze sculpture of the college patron, St Edmund of Abingdon, is located at the front of the chapel, his left hand holding a Bible.
+A bronze sculpture of the college patron, St Edmund of Abingdon, is located at the front of the chapel, his left-hand holding a Bible.
 The statue is the work of Rodney Munday, an alumnus of St Edmund Hall, Oxford, and was commissioned by the College in 2007.
-The Chapel Schola and Choir frequently perform in concerts in collaboration with St Edmund Hall, Oxford and St Edmund's College, Ware in commemoration of their Patron Saint.
+The Chapel Schola and Choir perform in concerts in collaboration with St Edmund Hall, Oxford and St Edmund's College, Ware in commemoration of their Patron Saint.

 Expansion

-St Edmund's continues to expand and develop ints buildings.
+St Edmund's continues to expand and develop its buildings.
 In 2000, a new residential building housing 50 students was opened, named after Richard Laws, one of the former Masters.
 In 2006, two new residential buildings, including rooms for 70 students as well as apartments for couples, were opened; these were named after the former Master of the College, Sir Brian Heap, and the former Vice-Master, Geoffrey Cook.

-In 2016, major plans were announced for the development of two new courts and several buildings which will expand the College and provide modern, world-class facilities for the scholars and students of St Edmunds College.
-While contemporary, the buildings' external features and material will be in the traditional architectural vernacular that is found elsewhere in the College.
-Brick buildings will form the perimeter of the two new courts and a new multi-million pound student centre will frame the west side of the College.
-The expansion plans received planning consent from Cambridge City Council in June 2017.
+In 2016, major plans were announced for the development of two new courts and several buildings.
+It was planned that brick buildings would form the perimeter of two new courts and a new multi-million pound student centre will frame the west side of the College.
+The expansion plans received planning consent from Cambridge City Council in June 2017, but building work never started.